szymon-przybyl/seeker/README.md

 This Ruby on Rails gem provides an elegant way to separate search logic out of models.

-Right now it supports only [sunspot](https://github.com/sunspot/sunspot).
+Right now it supports only [sunspot](https://github.com/sunspot/sunspot) and was tested on Rails 3.2.13.

 ## Installation